lincc-frameworks/notebooks_lf/cron_imports/tns/README.md

 0 1 * * * /astro/users/smcampos/jobs/run_tns.sh
 ```

-The latest catalog is available at https://data.lsdb.io/hats/tns/tns_latest.
-All catalogs are retained for one week at https://data.lsdb.io/hats/tns.
+They are retained for one week at https://data.lsdb.io/hats/tns.
 After this period, they expire and are removed.